Andrew565/DeckOfCards.js/README.md

 ### `shuffle`

-`(times: number) => void`
+`() => void`

 This function will go through the contents of the draw pile and randomly rearrange them.
-It does this using an algorithm created by INSERT_NAME_HERE that loops through the cards in the deck and creates a random number between 0 and the number of cards, then swaps the current card with the random number's position.
-The function takes a number - times - which governs the number of times to shuffle the pile.
+It does this using an algorithm called the Fisher-Yates shuffle that loops through the cards in the deck and creates a random number between 0 and the number of cards, then swaps the current card with the random number's position.

 ### `addToBottomOf`, `addTo`, and `addToTopOf`